 Then, put it all in your task management system, whether that’s a paper planner, a spreadsheet, or an app like Asana or Trello.

 You need to be able to see what you’ve accomplished.
 There are lots of ways you could track your progress – in a spreadsheet, on a printable, in an Evernote checklist, or an app.
 Choose a method that works for you.

-I also have all my projects and tasks in Asana, where I can access them on my laptop, iPad, or phone.
-This is how I stay on top of the day-to-day activities derived from my 90-day plan.
+My 90 day business plan lives in Asana so that I can access all my projects and tasks on my laptop, iPad, or phone.
+This is how I stay on top of the major action items and day-to-day activities derived from my 90 day plan.